Mica Gonzales: Political career

-In 2022, she ran for and won a seat in the Pampanga Provincial Board as top vote-getter for the 3rd District.
+In 2022, she successfully ran for the Pampanga Provincial Board as the top vote-getter for the 3rd District.
 In 2025, she was elected to the House of Representatives, succeeding her father.

 Political positions

 Gonzales has expressed support for policy areas focused on education, women's rights, healthcare access, youth development, and infrastructure in Central Luzon.

 Personal life

-She is the daughter of former congressman Aurelio Gonzales Jr. and has four siblings.
-She is known to maintain a relatively low public profile and is active in local civic programs in Pampanga.
+She maintains a relatively low public profile and is active in local civic programs in Pampanga.